folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

 This will run for quite a long time, approx. 15 minutes.

 ### Start the Docker container
+  Make sure nginx is not already running on your VM (do `sudo service nginx stop`).
+Make sure nothing else is running on port 80.
   Redirect port 80 from the outside to port 80 of the docker container.
 When using SSL, port 443 has to be redirected.

 ```